open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 The simplest form of deduplication is to delete previously written rows before writing new rows to the database.

+Messages about the same row can also be processed *concurrently*, in case of multiple workers or a prefetch count above 1.
+To be idempotent, use `optimistic locking <https://en.wikipedia.org/wiki/Optimistic_concurrency_control>`__: ``UPDATE`` the row conditional on its current value, and do the work only if the ``UPDATE`` matched a row.
+Otherwise, ack the message.

 Database commits
 ~~~~~~~~~~~~~~~~